Shenton Park

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Shenton Park suburb has an exceptionally high income level nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers is $67,614 and average income stands at $108,775, comparing to Greater Perth's figures of $60,748 and $80,248 respectively.
-With a Wage Price Index growth of 9.62% since financial year 2023, current estimates for median income are approximately $74,118 as of September 2025, and average income is around $119,239.
-According to 2021 Census figures, incomes in Shenton Park rank highly nationally, between the 83rd and 88th percentiles for household, family, and personal incomes.
-Income analysis reveals that 30.6% of individuals earn over $4,000 weekly (1,848 individuals), unlike surrounding regions where 32.0% fall within the $1,500 - 2,999 range.
-Higher earners represent a substantial presence with 40.8% exceeding $3,000 weekly, indicating strong purchasing power in the community.
-Housing accounts for 14.5% of income and residents rank within the 84th percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+The suburb of Shenton Park has an exceptionally high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Shenton Park is $67,614, with an average income of $108,775.
+These figures compare to those for Greater Perth, which are $60,748 and $80,248 respectively.
+Based on the Wage Price Index growth rate of 9.62% since financial year 2023, current estimates suggest the median income would be approximately $74,118 and the average income would be around $119,239 as of September 2025.
+According to figures from the 2021 Census, household, family, and personal incomes in Shenton Park all rank highly nationally, between the 83rd and 88th percentiles.
+Income analysis shows that 30.6% of the community (1,849 individuals) falls within the $4,000+ earnings band, unlike surrounding regions where 32.0% fall within the $1,500 - $2,999 range.
+Higher earners make up a substantial presence in Shenton Park, with 40.8% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+Housing accounts for 14.5% of income, and residents rank within the 84th percentile for disposable income.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 9th decile.

 Frequently Asked Questions - Income